Manusir123/pikachu/README.md

 <div align="center">

-## SERVERS WILL BE BSCK ONLINE SOON
+## SERVERS WILL BE BACK ONLINE SOON